Home Spotlight All You Need to Know About Writing a Follow-Up Email After Job Interview

 [Name]

-2. Follow-Up Email for Updates
+2. Follow-Up for Updates Email Template

 If you haven’t heard from your potential employer within the time frame they indicated during the interview, it is perfectly acceptable to send a follow-up email for updates.